-If you've followed the headlines over the past six months or so, you likely noticed countless stories eluding to a housing crisis, most of which highlight “rising home values” or “skyrocketing prices”.
-A combination of basic economic factors have contributed to this phenomenon, which started almost immediately when the national economic recovery began.
-While demand for housing has remained strong (thanks in large part to historically low interest rates), the number of new homes (supply) has not kept up, contributing to the dramatic increase in prices.
+If you've followed the headlines over the past six months or so, you likely noticed countless stories eluding to a housing crisis, most of which highlight “rising home values” or “skyrocketing prices.”
+A combination of basic economic factors had contributed to this phenomenon, which started almost immediately when the national economic recovery began.
+While demand for housing has remained strong (thanks largely to historically low interest rates), the number of new homes (supply) has not kept up, contributing to the dramatic increase in prices.
 This is particularly acute in supply-starved markets like San Francisco, Seattle, and Washington DC.
-That has led to a number of articles detailing or predicting another housing “bubble” or suggesting the market is on the verge of another disaster.
-Economists point to various current conditions or statistics that mirror those prior to the housing collapse, which began in late 2006.
+That has led to many articles detailing or predicting another housing “bubble” or suggesting the market is on the verge of another disaster.
+Economists point to various current conditions or statistics that mirror those before the housing collapse began in late 2006.
 But how much truth is there in these numbers?
 Are we really in an “overheated” market that may result in another crash?
 Before you run to your survival bunker and break out the MRE dinners, check out this sobering article in U.S. News & World Report, which examines the evidence, including the major changes in the industry that have happened post-crash, and concludes that there are solid reasons to think that there is no compelling reason to think disaster is right around the corner.
 In fact, there are several reasons to be optimistic about the housing market.